antozerba/ARP_project/README.md

 ```bash
 ./game
 ```
+Notes:
+- Make sure to run the exec form the main project folder

 Configuration files
 - `config/parameters.txt` contains adjustable parameters.
 Review and edit it before running the program.
+It is possibile to change some parameters such ad the `ETA` value to compute the repulsion force of the obstacles.

 Logs
 - Logs are written to the `log/` folder (e.g. `main_log.text`, `input_log.text`, etc.).
 Each process has its own log file.